frontendpatterns/frontendpatterns.dev/src/content/patterns/render-function.md

 ## Problem

 Components require static markup that can't adapt to different data structures or render variations.
-You end up creating separate components for minor rendering differences, or embedding complex conditional logic directly in JSX that becomes difficult to read and maintain.
+You end up creating separate components for minor rendering differences, or embedding complex conditional logic directly in templates that becomes difficult to read and maintain.

 ## Solution

-Use functions to dynamically generate component output based on state and props.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+Use functions to dynamically generate component output based on state and properties.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.